sammybatis/Installing-Wordpress-on-AWS-EC2/README.md

 Create database wordpress;

-GRANT all ON wordpress.* TO ‘cloudtechwithsam’;
+GRANT all ON wordpress.* TO 'cloudtechwithsam';

 Flush privileges;